driessenslucas/researchproject/Thesis.md

 - $\theta^-$ refers to the weights of the target network.
 - $\gamma$ represents the discount factor.

 To enhance training stability, we periodically update the target network's weights with those of the policy network.
 Additionally, I employ an epsilon-greedy strategy for action selection.
-Initially, we prioritize exploration, gradually reducing exploration as training progresses with a decay rate.
+Initially, I prioritize exploration, gradually reducing exploration as training progresses with a decay rate.
 This balance between exploration and exploitation contributes to the DDQN's overall performance\hyperref[ref15]{[15]}.\hyperref[ref16]{[16]}.

 ### Detailed Steps in Code